the-heather/the-heather/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 👀 &nbsp; I’m interested developing software.
+- 👀 &nbsp; I’m interested in developing software.
 - 🎓 &nbsp; Studying Software Development @TheTechAcademy.
 - 💼 &nbsp; Working as a freelance software engineer.
 - 💞️ &nbsp; I’m looking to collaborate on anything!